Skip To Main Content

 About Shimek Elementary

-The mission of Shimek Elementary School is to ensure that all students become life-long learners capable of making informed decisions in a democratic society as well as in the dynamic global community.
+The mission of Shimek Elementary School is to meet every child’s needs with compassion and high expectations to positively impact society.
 This is accomplished by challenging each student with a differentiated, rigorous and creative curriculum taught by a collaborative, caring staff.
 Shimek will be enriched through the resources and partnership of students, families, and the community.

 Shimek Elementary School is organized into single grade units.
 Teachers collaborate to meet student needs through flexible grouping patterns, including specialized programs to meet the needs of exceptional learners.
-Like Professor Shimek, educators at Shimek Elementary strive to provide students with a personalized, well-rounded understanding of what is to be learned and also help young learners appreciate and enjoy learning.
-Educators embrace technology, and the acquisition of SMARTboards, projectors, and document cameras in all classrooms has added a new dimension to learning.
+Like Professor Shimek, educators at Shimek Elementary strive to provide students with a personalized, well-rounded understanding of what is to be a life-long learner and to help all of our students appreciate and enjoy the learning process.

-Especially significant is the Shimek history of parent participation that has made Shimek a family oriented school.
-The Shimek Parent-Teachers’ Organization has been instrumental in providing funds for developing enrichment programs/celebrations and equipment, which include an ice cream social, a spring carnival, a talent show, book fairs, a dance marathon, a playground structure, and most recently the Shimek Garden.
-Volunteers help in the classrooms, office and library throughout the year, serving as educational aides, guest speakers and learning resources.
+Especially significant is Shimek’s parent participation, which has made Shimek a family-oriented school.
+The Shimek Parent-Teachers’ Organization has been instrumental in providing funds for enrichment opportunities and celebrations.
+Volunteers help in the classrooms and library throughout the year, serving as educational aides, guest speakers and learning resources.

 The “Shimek Family” believes there should be an atmosphere of cooperation and respect among students, parents and staff to establish a strong home-school partnership.
-As partners in education, teachers help students learn, students actively participate, and parents reinforce both teacher and student efforts.
-Through PBIS (Positive Behavior Intervention Supports), the expectations of respect, responsibility, kindness, trustworthiness, and perseverance are taught and reinforced.
-It is our goal that students will be on their way to becoming independent, life-long learners, respectful of people and the environment, and responsible and productive citizens.
+As partners in education, teachers help students learn, students actively engage in instruction, and parents help reinforce both teacher and student efforts.
+Through PBIS (Positive Behavior Intervention Supports), the expectations of respect, responsibility and resilience are taught and reinforced.
+It is our goal that students will be on their way to becoming independent, life-long learners who are respectful of all people and individuals who will become responsible and productive global citizens.

 Hero